What Is Tadalafil?

 What should I do if tadalafil doesn’t work for me?

-Will tadalafil increase my sexual desire or arousal?
+Will tadalafil increase sexual desire or arousal?

 Can tadalafil be taken by young men or men without ED?